 It is important to address the question on how to deal with those BTI decisions that are found to be in contradiction with other BTI decisions.
 Once a Member State discovers what appears to be a divergence in classification, that Member State should contact the Member State(s) that issued the potentially divergent BTI decision(s).
-If both sides can agree, they should resolve the matter and inform the other Member States via CIRCABC.
+If both sides can agree, they should resolve the matter.